joergkrause/nyaf/docs/md/docs/lib/template.md

 <input n-expand="search" id="a3" />
 ~~~

-To define it, just create a class like this:
+To define the expander shown above you create a class like this:

 ~~~ts
 @Expand("search")